-Dounreay Site Restoration Limited (DSRL) is committed to protecting the privacy and security of your personal information.
-This privacy notice sets out the standards you can expect from DSRL when we collect, hold or use your personal information.
+Dounreay, a division of Magnox Limited is committed to protecting the privacy and security of your personal information.
+This privacy notice sets out the standards you can expect from Dounreay, a division of Magnox Limited, when we collect, hold or use your personal information.

 We will ensure that we will treat all personal information in accordance with data protection legislation, including the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA).